CAxMan/docs-and-training/workflow_creation/advanced_workflow_nesting.md

 # Advanced workflow creation: Nesting workflows

-Workflows can also be used as services within other workflows, which can ease the creation of more sophisticated workflows, as thereby complex workflows can be divided into different tool-chains or sub-workflow.
+Workflows can also be used as services within other workflows, which can ease the creation of more sophisticated workflows, as thereby complex workflows can be divided into different tool-chains or sub-workflows.

 Nesting workflows allows you to re-use commonly used tool-chains without re-creating them everytime you need them.
 This additionally implies that whenever you need to update your tool-chain, you only need to perform those changes in one place.